-Holidays Fixed or Floating 1 January 1 st Fixed 2 The third Monday in January, known as "Martin Luther King, Jr. Day" Fixed 3 February 12 th , known as "Lincoln Day" Floater 4 The 3 rd Monday in February, known as "President's Day" Fixed 5 The last Monday in May, known as "Memorial Day" Fixed 6 July 4 th Fixed 7 First Monday in September, Known as "Labor Day" Fixed 8 Employee's birthday Floater 9 The second Monday in October, Known as "Columbus Day" Floater 10 November 11 th , known as "Veteran's Day" Floater 11 Thanksgiving Fixed 12 Friday after Thanksgiving Fixed 13 December 24th The last half of the normal work shift before Christmas Fixed 14 December 25th Fixed
+Holidays Fixed or Floating

+1 January 1 st Fixed

+2 The third Monday in January, known as "Martin Luther King, Jr. Day" Fixed

+3 February 12 th , known as "Lincoln Day" Floater

+4 The 3 rd Monday in February, known as "President's Day" Fixed

+5 The last Monday in May, known as "Memorial Day" Fixed

+6 June 19 th , known as Juneteenth Fixed

+7 July 4 th Fixed

+8 First Monday in September, Known as "Labor Day" Fixed

+9 Employee's birthday Floater

+10 November 11 th , known as "Veteran's Day" Floater

+11 Thanksgiving Fixed

+12 Friday after Thanksgiving Fixed

+13 December 24 th The last half of the normal work shift before Christmas Fixed

+14 December 25th Fixed

 If any of the foregoing holidays falls on a Sunday, the Monday following shall be observed as the holiday, except by those employees who are regularly scheduled to work on Sunday other than on an overtime basis.
 Employees who are regularly scheduled to work on Sundays shall observe such holidays on Sunday.
 If any of the foregoing holidays falls on a Saturday, the preceding Friday shall be observed as the holiday, except by those employees who are regularly scheduled to work on Saturday other than on an overtime basis.
 Employees who are regularly scheduled to work on Saturdays shall observe such holidays on Saturday.
 If any of the foregoing holidays fall on any day from Monday through Friday, inclusive, and that day is a regularly scheduled non-workday for an employee, such employee shall be entitled to receive another workday off with pay, to be scheduled in the same manner as vacation days are normally scheduled.
-Notwithstanding the foregoing provisions on observing holidays, for those employees classified as Troubleman and assigned to a work schedule other than as set forth in 9.3, holidays falling on Sunday shall be observed on the last workday of the employee's work cycle, and holidays falling on Saturday shall be observed on the first work day of the employee's work cycle.

 Notwithstanding the foregoing an employee may observe the employee's birthday holiday on the employee's birthday or anytime during the pay period in which the birthday occurs provided the employee gives the supervisor at least ten (10) days advance notice, or the holiday may be deferred and scheduled as vacations are normally scheduled.
-The holidays known as Lincoln Day, Columbus Day, and Veterans Day shall be scheduled by employees and their supervisors in the same manner as vacations are normally scheduled.
-Notwithstanding the foregoing, employees regularly assigned to work twelve (12) hour shifts shall not be entitled to observe the following holidays; Lincoln day, Columbus day, Veterans day nor the employee's birthday.
+The holidays known as Lincoln Day and Veterans Day shall be scheduled by employees and their supervisors in the same manner as vacations are normally scheduled.
+Notwithstanding the foregoing, employees regularly assigned to work twelve (12) hour shifts shall not be entitled to observe the following holidays; Lincoln Day, Juneteenth and Veterans Day nor the employee's birthday.